tjklint/PokePC/README.md

 - As a user, I want to add a Pokemon from my PC to my team to tailor my team’s capabilities and strategies.
 - As a user, I want to remove a Pokemon from my team to make space for others or to adjust my battle strategy.
 - As a user, I want to rearrange the Pokemon in my team using a drag-and-drop interface to easily modify team order without multiple steps.
+- As a user, I want to be able to copy another users team.

 #### User Management Stories